SirSheeply/Hashtag-DnD-Lite/README.md

 - Reimplement itemShop system to work with story card based shop lists.

 ## Original Features:
-- Fully working inventory system, loot drops, and item/spell shops
+- Fully working inventory system, loot drops, <s>and item/spell shops</s>
 - Hit points, turn-based battles, and a focus on strategic combat
 - Skill/Ability based gameplay guarantees a challenge at every turn
 - Advanced dice rolling syntax allows you to set the precise odds
 - Unlimited party size with each character having their own inventory, stats, and biographies
 - Multiplayer compatible
 - Personalized note system that does not take up context space
-- Create locations to travel to and view them in a map
+- <s>Create locations to travel to and view them in a map</s>
-- Minigames including Mastermind, Memory, and Stragedy, a fully developed trading card game
+- <s>Minigames including Mastermind, Memory, and Stragedy, a fully developed trading card game</s>

 See the [user guide here](https://github.com/raeleus/Hashtag-DnD/wiki).
 Watch the [tutorial video](https://youtu.be/E5TYU7rDaBQ).